Bronchiectasis: Pathophysiology

 The development of bronchiectasis requires two factors: an initial injury to the lung (such as from infection, auto-immune destruction of lung tissue, or other destruction of lung tissue (as seen in gastroesophageal reflux disease or aspiration syndromes)) which leads to impaired mucociliary clearance, obstruction, or a defect in host defense.
 This triggers a host immune response from neutrophils (elastases), reactive oxygen species, and inflammatory cytokines that results in progressive destruction of normal lung architecture.
 In particular, the elastic fibers of bronchi are affected.
 The result is permanent abnormal dilation and destruction of the major bronchi and bronchiole walls.

 Disordered neutrophil function is believed to play a role in the pathogenesis of bronchiectasis.
-Neutrophil extracellular traps(NETs), which are extracellular fibers secreted by neutrophils that are used to trap and destroy pathogens, are hyperactive in bronchiectasis.
+Neutrophil extracellular traps (NETs), which are extracellular fibers secreted by neutrophils that are used to trap and destroy pathogens, are hyperactive in bronchiectasis.
 Increased NET activity is associated with more severe bronchiectasis.
 Neutrophil elastase, which is an extracellular protein secreted by neutrophils to destroy pathogens as well as host tissue, is also hyperactive in many cases of bronchiectasis.
 An increased neutrophil elastase activity is also associated with worse outcomes and more severe disease in bronchiectasis.
 The initial lung injury in bronchiectasis leads to an impaired mucociliary clearance of the lung airways, which leads to mucous stasis.
-This mucous stasis leads to bacterial colonization in bronchiectasis which leads to neutrophil activation.
-This neutrophil activation leads to further further tissue destruction and airway distortion by neutrophils in addition to direct tissue destruction by the pathogenic bacteria.
-The distorted, damaged lung airways thus have impaired mucociliary clearance; leading to mucous stasis and bacterial colonization leading to further neutrophil activation and thus fueling a self-perpetuating "vicious cycle" of inflammation in bronchiectasis.
+This mucous stasis leads to bacterial colonization in bronchiectasis, which leads to neutrophil activation.
+This neutrophil activation leads to further tissue destruction and airway distortion by neutrophils in addition to direct tissue destruction by the pathogenic bacteria.
+The distorted, damaged lung airways thus have impaired mucociliary clearance, leading to mucous stasis and bacterial colonization, leading to further neutrophil activation and thus fueling a self-perpetuating "vicious cycle" of inflammation in bronchiectasis.
 This "vicious cycle" theory is the generally accepted explanation for the pathogenesis of bronchiectasis.

 Endobronchial tuberculosis commonly leads to bronchiectasis, either from bronchial stenosis or secondary traction from fibrosis.
 Traction bronchiectasis characteristically affects peripheral bronchi (which lack cartilage support) in areas of end-stage fibrosis.